unitymakesus/threadcapital/wp-content/plugins/divi-booster/readme.txt

 To follow...

 == Changelog ==

+= 2.7.9 =
+* Fixed slider second button URL field not shown in latest Divi

+= 2.7.8 =
+* Added class to Divi Booster added custom icons for easier identification by other plugins
+* Fixed custom icons not showing when Divi Icon King active
+* Added filter link to icon picker when Divi Icon King active

+= 2.7.7 =
+* Improved handling of URLs in second slider button
+* Added option to stop map module excerpts from unnecessarily loading maps scripts

+= 2.7.6 =
+* Removed a commented link to a third-party site that was triggering an error in Wordfence

+= 2.7.5 =
+* Fixed second slide button not showing when additional CSS classes applied

+= 2.7.4 =
+* Fixed missing argument error when page layout option enabled in Divi 3.10

+= 2.7.3 =
+* Fixed submit buttons hidden on full-screen Divi Builder windows
+* Fixed extra icons on custom hover icon when used with image module
+* Added option to set a target URL for the header image

 = 2.7.2 =
 * Updated full screen divi builder feature to work with new layouts section